2016 Ohio State University attack: Terrorism classification

 The FBI began a search into Artan's digital history to see if he had contact with suspected terrorists or had access to terrorist propaganda.
 Artan had not been known to the FBI as a potential threat prior to the attack.

 In the hours after the attack, the FBI focused on a Facebook post that, according to CNN, was written by Artan minutes before the attack.
 According CBS News, the Facebook post suggests "he was disturbed by how Muslims were being treated everywhere" and appears to be concerned with the violence and persecution of Muslims in Myanmar.
-In that same post, Artan also "criticized the United States for interfering in other countries."
+In that same post, Artan also "criticized the United States for interfering in other countries".
 A senior FBI official said that investigators were working to verify the authenticity of the posts.
 The full statement has been released by police and published.

 On the day after the attack, two law enforcement sources confirmed investigators' beliefs that Artan was inspired by terrorist propaganda from ISIL and al-Awlaki, citing Artan's Facebook post and the method used to carry out the attack.
-At the time, the sources added that Artan had not been found to have any communication with terror groups, and that the attack appears to be an act of a lone wolf.
+At the time, the sources added that Artan had not been found to have any communication with terror groups, and that the attack appeared to be an act of a lone wolf.
 These sources were confirmed by an FBI official on November 30.
 Other law enforcement officials said that Artan may have been motivated by exposure to a "mix of radical messages" from both ISIL and Al-Qaeda, much like the perpetrators of the San Bernardino attack in December 2015, and the September 2016 bombings and bombing attempts in New York and New Jersey.
 On November 30, a senior official of the FBI's Cincinnati division claimed it was "too early to speculate on the extent of" Artan's involvement with ISIL.

 Despite ISIL's claim of responsibility for the attack (see below), it was reported that no evidence has emerged to suggest the terrorist organization's foreknowledge of the event.

 On June 1, 2017, investigators announced that Artan left a torn-up note to his parents in which he pledged his allegiance to ISIL, asked his family to stop being moderate, and said he was upset by the persecution of Muslims in Myanmar.

 On November 28, 2017, the FBI announced that its substantive federal investigation had ended.
 It concluded that the perpetrator "had acted alone", that he "was not directed by a terrorist organization", and that the perpetrator "appeared to have been influenced by extremist ideology", including ISIS propaganda.